Kumaran-Elumalai/python-from-basics-to-advanced/interview-prep/README.md

-This Repo will serve for interview prep
+This Repo will serve for interview prep where i will post all the questions am preparing for interview so the readers can also get a glance upon this